telefonicaid/fiware-orion/doc/manuals/devel/cprs.md

 * APPEND_STRICT
 * REPLACE

-> Side-node: The first three are "standard NGSIv1" while the second two were added for NGSIv2.
+> Side-note: The first three are "standard NGSIv1" while the second two were added for NGSIv2.

 * Requests with `UPDATE` or `REPLACE` may provoke forwarding of the request.
   Only if **not found locally but found in a registration**.